CrushedDEV/CrushedDEV/README.md

 Web developer
 -------------

-I have been learning programming for 1 year, I started with HTML, CSS but I also like the backend world.
+I have been developing my skills in programming for the past year, starting with HTML and CSS, and expanding into backend development.
+I'm now also exploring the world of game development.

 * 🌍  I'm based in Spain
 * ✉️  You can contact me at [oihangomezaz@gmail.com](mailto:oihangomezaz@gmail.com)